 Upon arrival on board in the morning: make certain that large and small calipers are on board and in working order.
-Locate soft tapes and hang them in a location where they will be handy.
+Locate soft tapes in tag

 When we return to the research vessel with captured turtles: help to unload turtles and get out swimming noodles to make cradles.

 Before measuring starts: verify with taggers the order in which turtles have been tagged and are arranged on the deck.

-During measuring: position and hold turtles for measuring, assist with all measurements, help to report measurements to recorder and assistant recorder, and turn turtles over to weighing crew..
+During measuring: position and hold turtles for measuring, assist with all measurements, help to report measurements to recorder and assistant recorder, and turn turtles over to weighing crew.